RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 	* An **HF-Antenna** or dummy load with BNC
 	* good RF **ground**
 	* A stabilized DC 13.8 VDC, 3A **Power Supply**
-	* DJControl Instinct S Series available from Hercules_ or other midi controller.

 SDR application requirements: